 And this convenience is being felt across the region, where, on average, you can get to your car within 40 metres.
 In Malaysia, most passengers are now able to get to the car within 35 metres.

-“We want to create the best ride-hailing experience for our customers in Southeast Asia.
+“We want to create the best ride-hailing experience for our consumers in Southeast Asia.
 It’s crucial that our passengers get picked up and dropped off at the specific point they’ve indicated,” said Ajay Bulusu, Grab’s Regional Head, Map Operations.